 How To Manage Fatigue At Harvest

-At some point during harvest, with long working hours and a lack of sleep, you have more than likely wondered how to manage fatigue at harvest.
+At some point during harvest, with long working hours and a lack of sleep, you have more than likely wondered – how can I manage fatigue at harvest?

-Harvest is often the busiest and most stressful time of the year, and a combination of high-pressure, time-bound tasks with factors like long working hours creates a high-risk environment for injuries, accidents and close calls.
+We all know harvest is often the busiest and most stressful time of the year.
+And high-pressure, time-bound tasks combined with long working hours creates a high-risk environment for injuries, accidents and close calls.

-People are essential to keeping the harvest system going and workers need to be healthy and rested so they can work safely and efficiently.
-Key to this is fatigue management; understanding what fatigue is, what causes workers to be fatigued and taking steps to minimise the risk.
+People are essential to keeping the harvest system going and everyone need to be healthy and rested so they can work safely and efficiently.
+The key to this is fatigue management.
+This includes understanding what fatigue is, what causes us to be fatigued and taking steps to minimise the risk.

 Fatigue is defined as “an acute and/or ongoing state of tiredness that leads to mental or physical exhaustion and prevents people from functioning within normal boundaries.”